rpuntaie/mutt-wizard/README.rst

     Add an email without questions, e.g.::

-      a=x.y@gmail.com mwtype=offline mwaddr=$a mwlogin=$a mwpass=mutt-wizard-$a mwserverinfo="gmail.com,imap.gmail.com,993,smtp.gmail.com,587" mwname="your name" mw add
+      a=x.y@gmail.com mwtype=offline mwaddr=$a mwlogin=$a mwpass=mailwizard-$a mwserverinfo="gmail.com,imap.gmail.com,993,smtp.gmail.com,587" mwname="your name" mw add

     *mwserverinfo* can be omitted, if the email domain is in the accompanied *domains.csv*.

 *ls|list*

-    List all email accounts configured by mutt-wizard
+    List all email accounts configured by mailwizard

 *rm|remove*